Learning Outcomes

 - Receipt of business money (e.g., bill payment): DR Cash Sheet (Business), CR Client Ledger (Business).

 - Payment from client account: DR Client Ledger (Client), CR Cash Sheet (Client).
-Only if sufficient funds held for that client (Rule 5.3).
+Only if sufficient funds held for that client (Rule 5.3) and for a permitted purpose (Rule 5.1).

 - Payment from business account (e.g., insufficient client funds): DR Client Ledger (Business), CR Cash Sheet (Business).